 - Patient-reported outcomes interpretation;

-- Implementation of PROs in clinical trials and healthcare settings & commissioning;
+- Implementation of PROMs in clinical trials and healthcare settings & commissioning;

-- PROs and healthcare agencies: FDA, EMA and NICE.
+- PROMs and healthcare agencies: FDA, EMA and NICE.

 By the end of the training day, participants will have:

 - An understanding of the basic concepts of patient-reported outcomes;

 - An awareness of what makes patient-reported outcomes instruments fit for purpose;

 - An understanding of the role of patient-reported outcomes in clinical trials and healthcare service provision & commissioning.

 The course would be of benefit to those working in the NHS and public sector, as well as the pharmaceutical industry with little or no experience of patient-reported outcomes needing to learn more about PROMs.